What is diabetes?

 Although high HbA1c may indicate the presence of diabetes, a result that is too low can also be a cause for concern.
 This low value may point to hypoglycemia (low blood sugar), which could be caused by various factors like poor diet, or other health issues, such as liver diseases.
 If your HbA1c value is low, it is recommended that you talk to your healthcare professional to understand the reason behind your result.

 Reducing HbA1c levels comes hand-in-hand with controlling and preventing diabetes.

 If you are diabetic, you can reduce your HbA1c value by taking the appropriate prescribed medication and sticking to good diabetes food and exercise practices.

 Improving HbA1c by 1% (or 11 mmol/mol) for people with type 1 diabetes or type 2 diabetes cuts the risk of microvascular complications by 25%8.

 If you are not diabetic, but your HbA1c levels are elevated, you need to focus on the 3 main factors that have been scientifically proven to reduce the risk of developing type 2 diabetes9:

 - Exercising more regularly

 What should you do before your HbA1c glucose test?

 Unlike the finger-prick blood glucose test, your mealtimes don’t affect the results of the HbA1C test.
 That means you can eat and drink before your test.
-A blood sample will be taken from your vein (or your finger if you are doing the ElevateMe at-home blood test), after which it will be sent off to the lab.
+A blood sample will be taken from your vein (or your finger if you are doing the ElevateMe health test), after which it will be sent to the lab.

 Can the HbA1c test detect gestational diabetes?